LACMTA/alerts/README.md

 # alerts-dev

-This is the staging environment for the Alerts page.
-The `dev` branch from [the alerts repo](https://github.com/LACMTA/alerts) is pushed here so the page can be tested.
+This is the `dev` branch from [the alerts repo](https://github.com/LACMTA/alerts).
+Updates are pushed here so the page can be tested live.

 ## Development